 On 10 Nov.
 1665, Father François Du Peron died at the nearby fort at Chambly; Saurel received the body “at the water’s edge with all his soldiers under arms,” and they guarded the corpse “all the night, with lighted tapers around him.”

 Saurel spent the winter of 1665–66 in his fort.
-On 27 July 1666, at Quebec, he assumed command of an expedition of 200 Frenchmen and some 100 Indians against a village of Mohawks who had killed or taken prisoner 7 Frenchmen.
-When he was nearly there, he met Indian ambassadors, including the Flemish Bastard, who were bringing back two of the prisoners and coming “to offer all possible satisfaction the murder of those who had been slain, and fresh guarantees of peace.”
+On 27 July 1666, at Quebec, he assumed command of an expedition of 200 Frenchmen and some 100 Indigenous allies against a village of Mohawk who had killed or taken prisoner seven Frenchmen.
+When he was nearly there, he met ambassadors from the village, including the Flemish Bastard, who were bringing back some of the prisoners and coming “to offer all possible satisfaction for the murder of those who had been slain, and fresh guarantees of peace.”

-On 20 August, Saurel, together with the Indian chief, was back at Quebec.
+On 20 August, Saurel, together with a Mohawk delegation, was back at Quebec [see Agariata].
 On 14 September he took part in Tracy’s expedition against the Mohawk villages, and led the rearguard with Capt.
 Berthier*.

 He took advantage of the disbanding of the regiment in 1668 to marry Catherine, daughter of Charles Legardeur de Tilly and Geneviève Juchereau de Maur, on 10 October at Quebec.
 He then settled on the Sorel estate, which was officially granted to him as a seigneury in 1672.
 Talon had a high opinion of him, although in about 1673 he was disturbed by his ambition: he had “great designs and great plans, which make me fear in him, a Piedmontese, too great an establishment in a country so far removed from the primary authority.”

-He was one of the settlers consulted by Buade de Frontenac in 1678 about the sale of spirits to the Indians.
-He approved of this traffic, for according to him the Indians would turn to the Dutch if the French defaulted.
+He was one of the settlers consulted by Governor Buade de Frontenac in 1678 about the sale of spirits to Indigenous people.
+Saurel approved of this traffic, for according to him they would turn to the Dutch if the French defaulted.
 He was moreover actively engaged in fur-trading.
 In 1681, according to Frontenac, he had “5 canoes and 10 men in the woods carrying on the fur trade.”
 He was also accused the same year, before the Conseil Souverain, of having allowed “many things in [his] house [. . .] in mockery of the king’s orders and in defiance of the law.”

 In the summer of 1682, he entered into partnership with Aubert* de La Chesnaye, Radisson*, Chouart Des Groseilliers, and several others for an expedition to Hudson Bay.
 He seems to have gone with them.
-On his return, he attended an assembly at Quebec, on 10 October, to discuss the Iroquois question.
-He died at Montreal, where his business had taken him, on 26 Nov.
-1682; he left no descendants.
+On his return, he attended an assembly at Quebec, on 10 October, to discuss what to do about the Iroquois (Haudenosaunee).
+He died at Montreal, where his business had taken him, in November 1682; he left no descendants.
 His wife encountered difficulties over his estate, and had to sell the seigneury by auction in 1713.
 It was bought by Claude de Ramezay*.

 Cite This Article